-Sometimes it is desirable to take a value of a type that is not assignment-compatible with a location, and convert the value to a type that is assignment-compatible.
+Sometimes it is desirable to take a value of a type that is not assignable-to a location, and convert the value to a type that is assignable-to the type of the location.
 This is accomplished through coercion of the value.
 Coercion takes a value of a particular type and a desired type and attempts to create a value of the desired type that has equivalent meaning to the original value.
-Coercion can result in representation changes as well as type changes; hence coercion does not necessarily preserve the identity of two objects.
+Coercion can result in representation change as well as type change; hence coercion does not necessarily preserve object identity.